tribblix/build/patches/openjdk20/README.txt

 JDK 20 now that jdk19 has been forked off.

+20+13

+Remove ProcDebuggerLocal.java, the whole ProcDebugger has gone.
+So remove all solaris support from HotSpotAgent.java as a consequence.
+This also means that libsaproc is no more, and tribblix-demangle4.patch isn't needed either

+CodeCache::find_blob_unsafe() is now just CodeCache::find_blob()

 Fixes from build attempt with clang - comments in .S use # not /;
 register specifier is deprecated; use the right linker flags.